UnitCircle8905/BSE-Portfolio---Derek/index.md

 Later, whe I was conducting my modification, a tank chassis, I scrapped the two old motors and replaced them with 4 new ones.
 I tested it... and the left one was again turning too slow.
 I swapped a drive board, the left motor, and even another Chassis.
 Nope -- the left motor was still too weak.
 I used a multimeter to measure voltage to both motors, and aha!
 The left motor was receiving less current.
 This was strange, as it was not this case last time.
 By testing, I swapped the Enable pins.
 Normally, the left Enable should be running at full power and the right should be weak (to compensate for the issue), but after I swapped them, the right motor started running low.
 After setting both pins to equal power, the robot finally could move flawlessly.
 This was just unfortunate: a mechanical flaw caused me to overcompensate in software, and after the flaw disappeared, a careless mismatch gave the impression of the flaw's reappearance, expending unnecessary and avoidable quantities of time and effort.

+## What's next?

+Next up will be my modifications.
+I plan to add a 4-servo system claw that will grab the ball and pick it up when the robot gets to the ball -- this is in rpeperation for possible future self-driven modifications I can add for the robot ot pick up the ball and return it to its original position.
+Second of all, I will add a tank chassis to better carry the weight (4 motors is better than 2), and I will also custom CAD and 3D print a casing for my robot, such that the components are held together more securely and more pleasing aesthetic.

 # Second Milestone